greenfieldt/Process/overview.md

 tactical communication, and remove any roadblocks that happen during the development.

+  * Architecture / Designers -- Increate Software will provide the necessary Architecture / Designers for your projects needs

+  * Requirement Analyst -- Increate Software will provide the necessary Requirement Analysts

+  * Developer / Testers -- Increate Software will provide the necessary Developers / Testers for your projects needs

+Note: Individuals may fill more than one role

 ## Consultation ##
+The initial consultation is an essential meeting between primary decision makers at your organization and Increate Software.
+The objective of this meeting is share information about how we work and what your project objectives are.
+Increate Software will introduce an executive in charge of your account and record initial impressions of the resources you may need.
+We will offer you any suggestions or impressions we have for your work and schedule next steps.

 ## Kickoff ##
+In the time period between the initial consultation and the Kickoff meeting Increate Software will review any written documentation and/or industry specific information you may have

+During the kickoff meeting we will introduce the Increate Team Members to your team.
+Identify essential team members and outline a Sprint 0 which is a two week pre-sprint meant to accomplish meaningful work while resources are getting up to speed.

+During Sprint 0

 ## First Program Increment ##

 ## First Sprint ##